Services football team

-The Services football team is an Indian football team representing the Indian Armed Forces in Indian state football competitions.
-It is operated by the Services Sports Control Board.
+The Services football team is a football section of the Indian Armed Forces, representing them in various regional competitions.
+It is operated by the Services Sports Control Board, and competes in Santosh Trophy.

 Santosh Trophy

-Services have appeared in the final of the Santosh Trophy ten times, and have won it six times.
+Services have appeared in the final of the Santosh Trophy ten times, and have won it seven times.

 The team won their first Santosh Trophy in 1960–61 by beating Bengal 1–0 in the final.
 Since then, they have won the tournament another four times – 2012, 2013, 2015 and 2016.
-Their latest win came at the 2018–19 Santosh Trophy in Ludhiana, where they beat Punjab 1–0 in the final.
+Their latest win came at the 2023–24 Santosh Trophy Golden Jubilee Stadium in Yupia, where they beat Goa 1–0 in the final.